NovaSoftnet/Berkeley_AI_ML_Mod24/README.md

 The data belongs AC4MEX INC, a large IT firm that recently merged with one of their competitors, each original firm is now an independent Division of the new corporative group.
-Even when some of their products overlap, they keep complementary product portfolios, and look forward to approach the combined customer base with product bundles from both division´s catalog.
+Even when some of their productos overlap, they keep complememtary product portfolios, and look forward to approach the combined customer base with product bundles from both division´s catalog.
-The Data was obtained from ACMEX INC Annual Bookings report.
+The Data was obtained from ACMEX INC Anual Bookings report.
 It is synthetic in nature and anonymized to obfuscate identifiable information.